Social Media Marketing: The Do’s and Absolutely Don’ts

 4 min read

 Social media is one of the most exciting, ever-changing aspects of digital marketing.
 Every day there’s another update, an upcoming trend or a new social app that you just have to download.
-If social media is used by businesses effectively, it has heaps of potential in terms of generating leads and driving traffic.
+If social media is used by businesses effectively, it has heaps of potential in terms of lead generation and driving traffic.
 Social media is an incredibly powerful tool, not only because it builds credibility and a reputation for your brand, but it also enables companies to interact on a more personal level with clients and customers.

-We’ve compiled a list of suggestions of the do’s and absolutely don'ts of social media marketing (this definitely isn’t gospel, simply trial and error!).
+We’ve compiled a list of suggestions of the do’s and absolutely don'ts of social media marketing (this isn't gospel, simply trial and error!).

 Implement a social media strategy.
 This has to be step one for any form of marketing.
 You need a plan of how you’re going to use social channels for your business.
 Poor Planning = Poor Results.

 Wait, why am I using social media again?
 Remember your goals and stick to them, but make sure they’re realistic and achievable.
-You’re probably not going to gain over 1 million new followers overnight, but you might be able to increase your current following significantly by the end of the year if you strategise.
+You’re probably not going to gain 1 million new followers overnight, but you might be able to increase your current following significantly by the end of the year if you strategise.

 Innovation is everything.
 Try out new things and experiment.
 Social media is meant to be fun!

 Consider automation.
 Ahh, anything to make our lives a little easier.
-Tools like TweetDeck are great because you don’t have to worry about missing that important breakfast meeting as you need to tweet your latest news article – you can just schedule the post so you know it’s out there without you having to lift a finger, or miss out on that almond croissant.
+Tools like TweetDeck are great because you don’t have to worry about missing that important breakfast meeting as you need to tweet the latest news article – you can just schedule the post so you know it’s out there without you having to lift a finger, or miss out on that almond croissant.

 Think before you